Get Started

 So, who’s right?
 Both are, in a sense.
 But to understand each perspective, let’s first define a few terms.

+So, what is cost savings and how does it differ from cost avoidance?
 In procurement, these two concepts are distinct yet related.
 Cost savings refer to actual reductions in current spending, which are tangible and visible in financial statements.
 For example, if a procurement team reduces material costs from $100,000 to $90,000, this is a clear cost saving of $10,000.

 In contrast, procurement cost avoidance focuses on lowering costs and preventing future costs.
 It’s about avoiding potential increases in expenses, like maintaining a material’s price despite a market rise.
 This strategy doesn’t lower current expenses but prevents future ones from escalating.